 Depression and anxiety can narrow your perspective and work to keep you looking inward.
 The more negatively introspective you become, the firmer depression takes hold and the more you get sucked into depressed thinking and tunnel vision.

 Using purposeful distraction is a powerful way to resist this depressed ‘rumination’ habit.
 So, one way to choose useful activities for your list is to look at how well they might distract you and engage your mind in something purposeful or meaningful.

-Choose one of the ideas you have listed above to plan to put into action this week.
+Choose one of the ideas you have listed above, and plan to put it into action this week.
 Write an intention statement to help you make a clear, focused goal.